knohitch/clickveed/COOLIFY_DEPLOYMENT_FIXES.md

    ls node_modules/.prisma/client/*.node
    ```

-3. Check the build logs for any specific error messages during the npm ci step
+3. Check the build logs for any specific error messages during the npm install step